MfgLabs/commons-aws/README.md

 <br/>
 ### Postgres extensions

-Several utils to integrate AWS services with postgresql.
+It provides several utils to integrate AWS services with postgresql.

 Add in your build.sbt:
 ```scala